tarockey/azure-debug-relay/samples/azure_ml_advanced/README.md

 With ParallelRunStep, to make sure we only debug it on a single node, we check that `AZ_BATCH_IS_CURRENT_NODE_MASTER` environment variable equals `true`.

 We debug each step using a separate port (5678 and 5679).
-VS Code *compound* configuration `Python: AML Adv 2 Listeners` starts 2 listeners.
+VS Code *compound* configuration `Python: AML Advanced 2 Listeners` starts 2 listeners.
 With that, we can even debug 2 simultaneously running nodes, even though in this sample it is only a matter of convenience.